Articles of Association

 Previous experience: Trygg-Hansa, Head of Control at Skandia P&C, Senior Vice President, CFO and Managing Director at If P&C Insurance Ltd (publ) and Deputy CEO at If Skadeförsäkring Holding AB.
 In the If P&C group since 1999.

-Other assignments: Chief of Strategy/Group Executive Vice President at Sampo, Sampo Abp filial i Sverige and member of the Sampo Group Executive Committee.
-Chairman of Topdanmark A/S, Denmark and Hastings Group Holdings Limited, UK and Board member of If P&C Insurance Holding Ltd.
+Other on-going principal assignments: Chief of Strategy/Group Executive Vice President at Sampo plc, Sampo Abp filial i Sverige and member of the Sampo Group Executive Committee.
+Chairman of the board of Topdanmark A/S, Denmark and Hastings Group Holdings Limited, UK.
+Board member of If P&C Insurance Holding Ltd and Mandatum Holding Ltd.

 Education: BSc and MSc (Economics and Business Administration), Turku School of Economics and Business Administration, Finland